Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 #### Specify the httpMethod type

-For any web service request other than GET (i.e., POST, PUT, PATCH, DELETE), we need to specify the httpMethod to invoke.
+For any web service request other than GET (i.e., POST, PUT, PATCH, DELETE), we need to specify the **httpMethod** to invoke.

-Since we are performing a POST here, we will set httpMethod property to `urlRequest = "POST"`.
+Since we are performing a POST here, we will set the httpMethod property to `urlRequest = "POST"`.

 ```Swift
   request.httpMethod = "POST"